-Music enriches our lives every day.
-A music education enriches a student’s school experience in every way.
-When given the opportunity to create music with others, students develop intellectual, personal, and social and emotional proficiencies that they need in order to engage in deep, lifelong learning.
+Music enriches our lives, and a music education enriches a student’s school experience in so many ways.
+When given the opportunity to create music with others, students develop intellectual, personal, and social and emotional proficiencies needed to engage in deep, lifelong learning.

 The North Vancouver School District offers students and families a wealth of outstanding instrumental and choral programs.
-Through both individual and ensemble music making experiences, students from K-12 in our district are given opportunities to build developmentally appropriate technical and expressive abilities and to explore their innate musicality.
-As they engage in the collaborative and emotional practice of singing and playing with others, students build meaningful relationships and develop their creativity in a safe and encouraging environment.
-Their involvement in their music community fosters feelings of trust, respect, and responsibility that set the stage for greater openness, curiosity, resilience, and care for others.
+Through both individual and ensemble music-making experiences, students from K-12 build developmentally-appropriate technical and expressive abilities and explore their innate musicality.